winglang/wing.cloud/docs/stories/wing-cloud-mvp.md

 * P1: Build status
 * P1: Test status and a way to view detailed test results.
 * P1: Link to the Wing Cloud page of this environment, which is where the Wing Console UI will show for this environment.
 This is a link looks like this: https://wing.cloud/:team/:app/:branch and can only be accessed by authenticated Wing Cloud users that are part of this team.
 * P1: Once deployed is complete, links to all exposed endpoints of this app such as websites and REST APIs.
-These endpoints provide *direct access* to the application and **don't go through additional Wing Cloud authentication**.
-Therefore we should use a random subdomain so that it won't be possible to guess these domain names without sharing them.
-For example, https://j8ksnsjd84.:team.:app.wingcloud.dev will point to
+These endpoints provide *direct access* to the application and **don't go through additional Wing Cloud authentication** (see [Application Endpoints](#application-endpoints) below).
-### Environment Page
+### Preview environment page

 For each app in the Wing Cloud web app, users should be able to view a list of all active preview environments in the Wing Cloud website, and for each environment, they will be able to operate on it through a Wing Console experience (see [Operate](#operate)).
 ## Deploy flow